Indonesia Tour: Java, Sulawesi & Bali

 A deposit of $750.00 is required along with your registration form.
 Final payment is due 120 days before departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
 Click here to download our Registration Form.

 Cancellations and Refunds

-International flights are not included in the cost of the trip.
+International flights from SFO (in economy class) are included in the cost of the trip.
 If you do not arrive or depart on the scheduled days, you are responsible for all transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.
-Please send your complete air schedule as soon as you have it.
-NOTE: Please contact Far Horizons if you would like for us to handle your air ticketing.

 Private Tours of Archaeological Sites

 The private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
 However, please be aware that there may be times when the director or a member of the staff may not be on site when our groups arrive due to other commitments.

 Note about Travel in Indonesia

 This trip is designed for adventure loving travelers and may involve schedule changes, poor road conditions, and local staff unaccustomed to tourist groups.
 Several days will have very early departures and some remote sites will entail long drives.
 All participants are expected to be physically active and able to walk independently throughout our very full touring days.
 Keeping up with the group is each participant’s responsibility; please do not expect assistance from the other group members or staff.
 By maintaining a flexible attitude we will soon be captivated by the beauty of the natural scenery, the hospitality of the local people, and the fascinating sites we will see.
 Your flexibility and patience will be appreciated.